SquircleSpace/pfds/README.md

 violated by mutation while also minimizing the number of `:UNEQUAL` entries.

+#### Inheritance

+If its arguments have different classes, `COMPARE` will compare the arguments' classes instead of comparing the arguments directly.
+This ensures that `COMPARE-OBJECTS`, the generic function behind `COMPARE`, always receives arguments of the same class.
+That means that your `COMPARE-OBJECTS` method doesn't need to worry about subclasses.

+That's great because as long as your class is open to subclassing and you have at least one private slot, writing a `COMPARE-OBJECTS` method that works for subclasses is VERY tricky.
+In order to keep `COMPARE` consistent, you practically need to establish an ad-hoc class ordering anyway.
+That's basically what `FSET` does.
+Over here we just make the behavior explicit.

+Naturally, it wouldn't be any fun if we didn't have an exception or two.
+Once again, Common Lisp rears its ugly head.
+If `BASE-STRING` instances and `STRING` instances weren't compared directly then `COMPARE` would be extremely frustrating to work with.
+Imagine reading some text from a file, splitting it into words, putting the words into a set, and then checking whether specific words are in the set.
+When you write `(IS-MEMBER SET "word")`, you need to ask yourself whether the string literal `"word"` has the same string class as the content you read from the file.
+Similarly, things get VERY whacky for numeric types.
+Note that although the results would be whacky, they would be perfectly consistent as far as the rules for `COMPARE` are concerned.
+As another concession for practicality, `COMPARE` ignores some class differences for data types provided by Common Lisp.
+This exception applies to array types and real numbers.

 ### `DEFSTRUCT` vs `DEFCLASS`

 For pure data structures, this library always uses `DEFSTRUCT` instead